The Born Losers poster

 The inciting incident occurs at 15 minutes when Vicky Barrington is sexually assaulted by the gang.
 This brutal attack shatters any illusion of safety and sets the central conflict in motion, demanding response from both authorities and the community..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Billy Jack makes the active choice to intervene and protect the victims when he witnesses additional violence or intimidation by the gang.
+This indicates the protagonist's commitment to Billy Jack makes the active choice to intervene and protect the victims when he witnesses additional violence or intimidation by the gang.
 He crosses from observer to participant, accepting the role of protector despite knowing it will bring him into direct conflict with the gang., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat A major confrontation where Billy Jack seems to have the upper hand, but the gang reveals they won't be easily defeated.
+Notably, this crucial beat A major confrontation where Billy Jack seems to have the upper hand, but the gang reveals they won't be easily defeated.
 Either Billy Jack is outnumbered and barely escapes, or the gang strikes back in an unexpected way, raising the stakes.
 The realization that this conflict will require everything he has., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, Billy Jack faces his darkest moment - perhaps he is severely beaten, captured by the gang, or someone he's protecting is hurt despite his efforts.
 The "whiff of death" as his mission seems to have failed and the gang appears victorious.
-Justice seems impossible., shows the protagonist at their lowest point.
+Justice seems impossible., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Billy Jack gains new resolve, perhaps through the courage of the victims or a realization about justice and moral responsibility.
 He synthesizes his warrior skills with his moral purpose, understanding that he must see this through regardless of personal cost.
 The decision to face the gang in final confrontation., demonstrating the transformation achieved throughout the journey.